Adult Education & Higher Education Leadership (AHE)

 Examines the role of strategic, operational, and fiscal management and planning in leading inclusive and equitable higher education institutions.
 Analyzes strategies to efficiently and effectively manage institutional resources and explores the role of leaders in developing and executing strategic plans.
 Explains the role of leaders in supporting regional and program accreditation and compares different models of change.
 Identifies ways for leaders to lead proactive change and innovation.
 Analyzes the role of a budget manager including strategies for managing budget cuts and fluctuations.
 Explores elements of a budget, budget cycle, and steps for creating a budget and setting priorities.

-AHE 672, RESEARCH PERSPECTIVES IN FOUR-YEAR HIGHER EDUCATION, 3 Credits
+AHE 672, INTRODUCTION TO RESEARCH METHODS IN HIGHER EDUCATION, 3 Credits

 AHE 699, SPECIAL TOPICS, 1-16 Credits